-It is difficult to get served sometimes when pubs are busy because people do not queue, but the bar staff will usually serve those who have been waiting for the longest amount of time first.
+It is difficult to get served sometimes when pubs are busy because people do not queue, but the bar staff will usually serve those who have been waiting for the most extended amount of time first.

 Fish and Chips

-The tradition of eating fish that had been coated with flour and then fried in oil can be traced all the way back to the early 1800s and it’s thought that it was bought by Jewish immigrants to Britain from Portugal and Spain, where fish was cooked in this way.
+The tradition of eating fish coated with flour and then fried in oil can be traced back to the early 1800s, and it’s thought that Jewish immigrants bought it to Britain from Portugal and Spain, where fish was cooked in this way.

-Then came the chips and the earliest trace of chips being sold in the UK was in the city of Oldham in 1860.
-A decade later the Belgian immigrants also earned a living by serving fried potatoes.
+Then came the chips, and the earliest trace of chips sold in the UK was in Oldham in 1860.
+A decade later, the Belgian immigrants also earned a living by serving fried potatoes.
 There are records of an immigrant called Edward De Gernier, who sold this tasty snack to the shoppers and workers at the city’s Greenmarket.

-But the key question of when this heavenly combination of potato and fish was combined remains a mystery.
-What we know is that both Lancashire and London claim to be the origin where the meal was invented and true to the south and north rivalry this debate still continues on.
+But the critical question of when this heavenly combination of potato and fish was combined remains a mystery.
+What we know is that both Lancashire and London claim to be the origin where the meal was invented, and true to the south and north rivalry, this debate still continues.